-Tuesday 26 December 2017
+Tuesday, 26 December 2017

 Lucky

-It has been a good Christmas.
+It has been an excellent Christmas.
 Chanel stayed with us for a few days until Christmas Eve and has been great company, and on the 21st Cat arrived from London a day early and surprised us just after we had watched James' favourite Christmas film, "Elf"!
 On the 22nd we went to see "It's a Wonderful Life" at the GFT.
 There were eight of us; it was lovely that Christine and Gerry were able to join us as well as Cat and Chanel.
 We had dinner at Red Onion beforehand and we continued our convivial evening with a cup of tea and some mince pies back at our house.
 Then on the 23rd we had our annual pre-Christmas lunch with Heather and Ewan; we had a gorgeous lunch at Guys.
 Then we made our way to Metropolitan in the Old Fruitmarket where we met up for drinks with a lively crowd of our combined progeny and their partners.
 Only our Kiwi young ones were missing.
 We had a truly lovely afternoon chatting and ended up back at Heather and Ewan's for a cup of tea.

 On Christmas Eve morning I went over to Jackie's to celebrate Noah's 9th Birthday, and then we spent a pleasant afternoon preparing for Christmas.
 We FaceTimed Jamie and Aisling in the evening; they were about to enjoy a Christmas breakfast with friends because of course it was already Christmas morning in New Zealand.